 \textbf{Knowledge transfer between separate systems through symbolic communication}

-Language communication is one of the most efficient mechanisms for transferring knowledge in humans (\emph{1}, \emph{24}), which can reduce or even avoid the expensive trial-and-error type of learning.
-Next, we examine if the symbols emerged in SEA-net can support knowledge transfer by communication among separate systems.
-To this end, we conducted a ``learning-by-communication'' game, in which one agent trained to recognize a specific category can ``tell'' another agent to perform the same task through communication (Fig. 3a).
-The two agents were trained (as illustrated in Fig. 1) independently and derived their own symbol sets separately.
-For communication, it is necessary first to align their symbol systems.
-For alignment, we introduce two additional modules, i.e., translating-in (TI) and translating-out (TO) modules (Fig. 3b, upper panel), to map the symbol set that emerged in one agent to that of another.
-For the two-agent scenario illustrated here, as we assigned the ``speaker'' and the ``listener'' roles, the TO module of the speaker agent can be omitted for simplicity (Fig. 3b, lower panel).
-In the message alignment stage, the TI module maps the symbols generated by the speaker agent to that generated by the listener agent.
-Similar to the experiments described in Fig. 3, the speaker agent was trained with all 100 classes, while the listener agent was trained with 99 classes.
-After completing the training of the TI module based on the symbols of the overlapping 99 classes, the listener agent was challenged to recognize an untrained category with the instruction given by the (translated) symbols from the speaker agent.
+Language is one of the most efficient mechanisms for transferring knowledge among humans (1, 24) and can reduce or even eliminate costly trial-and-error learning.
+Thus, we next examined whether the symbols that emerged in SEA-net can support knowledge transfer based on communication between separate systems.
+To this end, we conducted a “learning-by-communication” game, in which one agent trained to recognize a specific category can “tell” another agent to perform the same task through communication (Fig. 3a).
+Here, two agents were trained (as illustrated in Fig. 1) independently and derived their own symbol sets separately.
+For communication analysis, the two symbol systems were first aligned with the introduction of two additional modules, i.e., translating-in (TI) and translating-out (TO) modules (Fig. 3b, upper panel), with the symbol set that emerged in one agent mapped to that of the other.
+Under the two-agent scenario, we assigned “speaker” and “listener” roles.
+The TO module of the speaker agent was omitted for simplicity (Fig. 3b, lower panel).
+In the message alignment stage, the TI module was used to map the symbols generated by the speaker agent to those generated by the listener agent.
+Similar to the experiments described in Fig. 3, the speaker agent was trained using all 100 classes, while the listener agent was trained using 99 classes.
+After completing TI module training on the symbols of the overlapping 99 classes, the listener agent was challenged to recognize an untrained category based on instructions given by the (translated) symbols from the speaker agent.